-The state of Maryland authorizes one diploma for all high school graduates, based upon successful fulfillment of four categories of requirements: enrollment, course credit, Student Service Learning (SSL), and assessments developed or adopted by the Maryland State Department of Education (MSDE), collectively referred to as the Maryland High School Assessments (MHSA).
-All requirements are summarized in the table below.
+The state of Maryland authorizes one diploma for all high school graduates, based upon successful fulfillment of four categories of requirements: enrollment, course credit, Student Service Learning (SSL), and Maryland assessments.
+Students must satisfactorily complete four years beyond Grade 8 to meet the enrollment requirement.
+All other requirements are summarized in the table below.
+Please consult either the online MCPS